bcnzer/liftcodeplay/content/2020/08/19/adding-cypress-to-nuxt/index.md

 I highly recommend you use the `baseUrl` value.
 Later on, when you tell your tests to browse to other pages, you can use relative URLs.

 ## Folders
 Assuming you setup everything as per the above config file, you will need the following folders your project.
-You can use the repo I mentioned above but opening Cypress for the first time will create this content
+You can use [the repo I mentioned above](https://github.com/bcnzer/nuxt-cypress-starter-template) but opening Cypress for the first time will create this content and add a bunch of helpful examples.
 ```
 cypress
 -> fixtures